Study In New Zealand

 Cost of Studying and Living in New Zealand

-Although the exact breakdown of tuition fees is subject to the program or specialization, we can speak of the averages.
-The average tuition fee in New Zealand for both graduate and postgraduate programs lies between 20,000 NZD to 30,000 NZD.
+Although the exact breakdown of tuition fees is subject to the programme or specialisation, we can speak of the averages.
+The average tuition fee in New Zealand for both graduate and postgraduate programmes lies between 20,000 NZD and 30,000 NZD.

-Moreover, the living costs in New Zealand is 20,000 NZD per year.
+Moreover, the living costs in New Zealand are 20,000 NZD per year.
 All in all, given the lower conversion rate between NZD and INR, New Zealand is economically viable.

-In the next section, let us have a look at New Zealand top universities.
+In the next section, let us have a look at New Zealand’s top universities.

 Top Universities in New Zealand